slashben/beat-ac-cosign-verifier/README.md

-# ☢️ CVE-2022-47633: POC on "Bypassing container signature validation in Kubernetes Admission Controllers" ☢️
+# ☢️ CVE-2022-47633: Bypassing container signature validation in Kyverno ☢️

 This repository contains all the scripts and artifacts which you need to re-run the proof of concept attack which I did on a Kubernetes cluster and Kyverno Admission Controller.